dkfz-unite/unite-feed-omics/Docs/api-models-analysis.md

 - Example: `"WES"`

 **`date`** - Date of the analysis.
-- Note: Not displayed.
-Relative day is calculated if possible.
 - Type: _String_
 - Limitations: Either 'date' or 'day' should be set.
 - Format: "YYYY-MM-DD"